RBEGamer/PixelFrameAnimator/README.md

 * support multi row/collum

 ## ASE (ASEPRITE) PROJECT IMPORT
+The ASE imported is WIP!
 * Imports only the new ASE project files ( Aseprite > V1.2)
-* Currently only projects in RGB Mode, no masks, blend mode = normal
+* Currently only projects in RGB Mode (raw, not compressed), no masks (will be ignored), blend mode = normal

 # SCREENSHOTS
 ### SAMPLE FRAME